aiji42/remix-esbuild-override/README.md

 };
 ```

-:memo: NOTE: The code is compiled twice, once for the server and once for the browser.
+:memo: NOTE: Compilation is executed twice, once for the server and once for the browser.

 ### For example